guptakaran11/grasskode-website/content/post/travel/where-is-north-east/arunachal-mechuka.md

 ## The Other Side

 We had not prepared just as well this time for Arunachal.
 I had completely forgotten about the need of an ILP and the online service had not come through at the last minute since it was a weekend (or so I think).
-So a day was lost in getting an ILP made the old way, visiting a government office in Jorhat, producing photocopies of our driving licence and vehicle registration, digging up our wallets for old photographs and finally finding out that the ILP was nowhere as flexilble as the one online; we would be granted entry only to one district and that too for just a week. :expressionless:
+So a day was lost in getting an ILP made the old way, visiting a government office in Jorhat, producing photocopies of our driving license and vehicle registration, digging up our wallets for old photographs and finally finding out that the ILP was nowhere as flexible as the one online; we would be granted entry only to one district and that too for just a week. :expressionless:

 We gathered the ILP but we had lost a precious couple of hours in the process.
 We raced to the Bogibeel ghat and while the final touches to the Bogibeel bridge were underway, we roamed around under it listening to boatsmen quote unreal prices for ferrying us across the river.
 The last "line" ferry (shared ferry) had departed for the day and we were unable to locate the ghat in the darkness.
 A policeman came along to enquire what we were up to.
 The prime minister was to inaugurate the bridge in a few days and he was keeping an eye out for miscreants.
 He adviced us to come back the following morning and we decided to heed him since there was little option left.